Last updated 22nd March 2019

-These Terms of Business and the attached engagement letter together form the entire agreement (the contract) between the firm Covisory Partners Limited (CPL) and all addressees of the engagement letter.
+These Terms of Business and the attached engagement letter together form the entire agreement (Agreement) between the firm Covisory Partners Limited (CPL) and all addressees of the engagement letter.

-You do not need to sign these terms of business to accept them.
+You do not need to sign these this Agreement to accept them.
 We will accept your instructions to carry out work for you as acceptance of these terms and any changes to the terms which are either emailed to you or posted on our website, www.covisory.com.

-Unless otherwise agreed in writing, any further work we may carry out in connection with this service will be carried out as part of this contract.
+Unless otherwise agreed in writing, any further work we may carry for you will be governed by the terms of this Agreement.

 1.1 We will provide the services described in the engagement letter (the services) and any other services requested by you from time to time.

 1.2 You are responsible for determining that the scope of the services is sufficient to meet your needs.